DaliaBasa/Active-Directory/ActiveDirectory.md

 *A good rule of thumb is considering a location insecure if it’s accessible to anyone other than IT.
 If a janitor can pull out a computer’s power cord to power a vacuum cleaner, the computer isn’t in a secure location.
 If a location needs a domain controller but isn’t secure, then read only domain controller is the best option.*

-### Replication and Failover Clustering

-### Knowledge Consistency Checker (KCC)
-The Knowledge Consistency Checker is a process responsible for generating and maintaining the replication topology, it’s an automatic process that works in every domain controller. </br>
-Every 15 minutes the knowledge consistency checker adjusts the topology if needed, given any changes in the domain controllers (domain controllers removed/added).
-The knowledge consistency checker makes intra-site replications and inter-site replications.
-The knowledge consistency checker selects a single knowledge consistency checker (domain controller) in a remote site to hold the Inter-site Topology Generator (ISTG) role, this role is responsible to select the bridgehead servers for replication.

-### Bridgehead servers
-The knowledge consistency checker selects one domain controller for inter-site replication, or in other words it selects a bridgehead server.
-The bridgehead server is responsible for sending and receiving replications with other domains.
-Every domain controller can be a bridgehead server, but there can be only one active in any given time in a domain.
-The knowledge consistency checker selects the domain controller with the lowest Globally Unique Identifier (GUID) for the domain bridgehead server, but it could be configured by administrators as well.

-*A general-principle is to have the most reliable domain controller as the bridgehead server, I think it should be the same domain controller that holds the PDC.*

 ## Organizatinal Unit (OU), Container, Leaf
 ### Organizational Unit (OU)
 An organizational unit is a logical solution to organizing objects within the domain.
 Administrators can create new organizational unit, and organizational units within organizational units.